JorgePezzuol/frontendmentor_calculator_intermediate/README.md

-# Frontend Mentor - Stats preview card component solution
+# Frontend Mentor - Calculator App - Intermediate

 This is a solution to the [Calculator app on Frontend Mentor](https://www.frontendmentor.io/solutions/react-ts-styled-components-redux-gwBr9N-YH).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.